 Binge Drinking And Sleep Loss

 Even a single night of binge drinking can impair a person’s ability to enjoy quality sleep for up to two days afterward.
-That’s the conclusion of a new study out of the University of Missouri-Columbia.
+That’s the conclusion of a 2018 study out of the University of Missouri-Columbia.
 We talked to the study’s lead author, Mahesh Thakkar, Ph.D., professor and director of research at the MU School of Medicine’s Department of Neurology, to learn more about how alcohol might influence sleep quality.

 “We have shown that a single session of binge alcohol drinking reduces the expression of a gene that regulates sleep,” Thakkar told Mattress Clarity via email.
 Given that the Centers for Disease Control and Prevention (CDC) estimates that one in six American adults binge drinks approximately four times per month, these findings may have important implications regarding the relationship between alcohol consumption and sleep quality.